pyqtgraph/pyqtgraph/doc/source/region_of_interest.rst

 To automatically extract a region of image data using an ROI and an ImageItem, use :func:`ROI.getArrayRegion <pyqtgraph.ROI.getArrayRegion>`.
 ROI classes use the :func:`affineSlice <pyqtgraph.affineSlice>` function to perform this extraction.

-ROI can also be used as a control for moving/rotating/scaling items in a scene similar to most vetctor graphics editing applications.
+ROI can also be used as a control for moving/rotating/scaling items in a scene similar to most vector graphics editing applications.

 See the ROITypes example for more information.